nmccarty/idris2-tutorial/src/Tutorial/DataTypes/Enumerations.md

 Our `next` function is provably total.
 Since Idris knows about the possible values of type `Weekday`, it can therefore figure out that our pattern match covers all the possible cases.
 We can therefore annotate the function with the `total` keyword, and Idris will fail to compile with a type error if it can't verify the function's totality.

+> [!NOTE]
+> The totality and type checkers provide a very strong set of guarantees here.
+Given enough resources, a provably total function will *always* return a result of the specified type in a finite amount of time (*resources* here meaning computational resources like memory, time, or, in case of recursive functions, stack space).

 Try removing one of the clauses in `next` to get a feel for what error messages from the coverage checker look like.

-Note that these are very strong guarantees from the type checker: Given enough resources, a provably total function will *always* return a result of the specified type in a finite amount of time (*resources* here meaning computational resources like memory, time, or, in case of recursive functions, stack space).

 ## Catch-all Patterns